jameskitt616/orbit/README.md

 5. Open `http://localhost` or `http://<ip-of-your-server>` in your favorite web browser (make sure to properly configure the firewall of your server)
 6. Run `docker compose up -d` to run the Docker containers in detached daemon mode
+7. Run `chmod 707 -R data/live/transcode/` as *root* in the directory containing your Docker Compose file
-7. Don't forget to setup some reverse proxy (just like Caddy or Nginx) with SSL/TLS Certificates
+8. Don't forget to set up some reverse proxy (just like Caddy or Nginx) with SSL/TLS Certificates

+# Updating
+1. Run `docker compose pull && docker compose up -d && docker image prune -f`

+> **_NOTE:_** `docker image prune -f` removes unused Docker images from your local machine.
+The -f flag forces the deletion without confirmation prompts.

 # Features